akerems/waterfall-arc/README.md

 # Waterfall

-Waterfall is a simple USDC treasury contract built for Arc's "Programmable Money Hackathon" Hackathon.
+Waterfall is a simple USDC treasury contract built for Arc's "Programmable Money Hackathon".

 USDC sent to the treasury is distributed through a list of ordered rules.
 Earlier rules have priority.
 If the balance is not enough, later rules receive